A Review of the 2018 ASQ CRE Body of Knowledge

 It seems that we’re not doing acceptance or demonstration testing anymore.
 In some industries, this remains a critical activity.
-Sure the actual test planning and techniques may have different names, the concept here though is useful to understand.
-I’m ok with the drop, yet not with the loss of the concept at least in a definition understanding level.
+The actual test planning and techniques may have different names, but the concept here is useful to understand.
+I’m ok with the drop, yet not with the loss of the concept, at least at a definition understanding level.

 V. C. 3.
 Ongoing reliability testing

-Seems the CRE BoK is moving further away from involvement with manufacturing variability (tolerance analysis being dropped for example).
-ORT is one way to monitor variability the impact reliability performance.
-In some situations there is not upstream means to detect adverse changes to reliability performance.
-ORT requires a different approach to sampling and testing than used during development, thus should remain in the BoK.
+Seems the CRE BoK is moving further away from involvement with manufacturing variability (tolerance analysis being dropped, for example).
+ORT is one way to monitor variability and the impact on reliability performance.
+In some situations, there are no upstream means to detect adverse changes to reliability performance.
+ORT requires a different approach to sampling and testing than used during development, thus, should remain in the BoK.

 V. C. 5.
 Attribute testing

-The entire testing topic has been gutted it seems.
-This area remains a key element of most reliability professional that I know and work with.
-Sure, when possible we should test and collect variables data, yet at times we are limited to attributes and we should know when and how to apply these tools.
+The entire testing topic has been gutted, it seems.
+This area remains a key element of most reliability professionals I know and work with.
+Sure, when possible, we should test and collect variables data, yet at times we are limited to attributes and should know when and how to apply these tools.

 VI.
 A. 1.
 Planning